 The Myth of Writing Every Day

-Call it brain-fog, pandemic fatigue, or just a fundamental inability to focus.
-I haven't been able to settle into reading new novels at all lately (as you can tell from the complete lack of reviews on the site over the last three months).
-Since November last year, I've tried to start five different books and have had to park them all.
+Call it brain-fog, pandemic fatigue, or just a fundamental inability to focus, but I haven't been able to settle into reading new novels at all lately.
+In fact, since November last year, I've tried to start five different books and have had to park them all.
 I'm sure I'm not alone, and it's nothing to do with the quality of the stories or the writing, but my wobbly attention span simply wasn't up to the task of giving other people's words the spotlight they deserved.

 So it got me thinking, if I'm struggling this much to read, then surely it'll be even more challenging to write, especially under the myth that, to be a "successful author" (answers on a postcard for that one), then one should endeavour to write every day.

 On the face of it, this makes sense.
 If you want writing to be your profession, then it's a job you should do each day in which you should want to improve your skills as much as possible.
 In that case, you need to practice regularly, practically pouring the same hours and rigour into writing as you would learning to play an instrument, or to code, or weld.
 The more you do it, the better you get.
 It all stands to reason.

 At least that's the theory.
 Wanna be a writer?
 Write every day.
 Actual writing.
 Tap-tap-tap.

 "But JP, you un-sheered sheep of woolly inspiration," I hear you say, "If you can't even bloody read every day, what chance has anyone got of writing every day?
 Especially in the middle of this horrific, global septic tank of despair we all find ourselves swimming in?
 Surely trying to churn out words ad nauseum is a sure-fire route to burnout, dejection, and failure, you daft little Irish man."

 And to that, I'd say, "You could have made the same point without bringing Ireland into this, you prickly git."